 Factors Affecting Your Child's Development

 Other things such as nutrition, physical activity, health and the neighbourhood you live in also have a big impact on your child’s wellbeing and development.
-You have some control over some of these things – such as what your child eats and how much activity he does – but you might have less control over others, such as health.
+You have some control over some of these things – such as what your child eats and how much activity he/she does – but you might have less control over others, such as health.

 Good Nutrition & Physical Activity

-Your child’s health can influence her development.
+Your child’s health can influence his/her development.
 All children get sick at some point – for example, with coughs and colds, earaches or gastroenteritis.
 These minor childhood illnesses generally won’t cause any long-term problems with development.
 But chronic or long-term health conditions like diabetes, asthma, cystic fibrosis or cancer can affect your child’s development.
-If your child has a chronic health condition, it’s a good idea to talk with your doctor, child and family health nurse or other medical specialist about how this might affect his development.
+If your child has a chronic health condition, it’s a good idea to talk with your doctor, child and family health nurse or other medical specialist about how this might affect his/her development.

 Neighbourhood and Local Community